landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 2. Bird Survey Group: Level 2 datasets has been combined with all other surveys conducted up to this point and has identically naming conventions for species, site locations, units, ect...

-3. Water Quality Group: The conventions for level 2 data for the lab can be found in the R drive at the following location: R:
+3. Water Quality Group: The conventions for level 2 data for the lab can be found in the R drive at the following location: R:\Projects\BroBoMaster\WaterQ\Documents\Levels_of_Data_Quality.pdf

 4. Wetlands Survey Group: Level 2 surveys are those that have been processed for missing information but have not been analyzed further.
 Both identified and de-identified versions should be available at this level.